vicenteramirezg/galleria-farms-frenzy/RAILWAY_DEPLOYMENT_GUIDE.md

 1. **First Service Created**: Railway will create your first service automatically
    - This will be your **Backend Service** (Django API)
-   - Railway will use the root `nixpacks.toml` (configured for backend)
+   - Railway will use the `Dockerfile.backend` and `railway.json` configuration

 ### Step 4: Add Database Service